ToniMellin/plotTS/README.md

 #### Presets
 Presets can save your selected axis elements and also the settings to reduce needing to redo these actions on files that are formatted exactly the same, making plotting of frequently replicated files easy

+Presets will look for the exact same axis element names and if it cannot match all the elements saved in the preset, it will count how many were matched

+Note that also all the settings are included in the preset, so for example plotting traces and titles will also be loaded

 You can also share presets you made to others by copying your presets.ini and others replacing theirs with that one

 **Save Settings:**